keshav1998/deepwiki-mcp-server/README.md

 4. **Search for**: "DeepWiki MCP"
 5. **Click Install**

-The extension will automatically download the appropriate bridge binary for your platform when first used.
+The extension will automatically download the appropriate proxy binary from the [zed-mcp-proxy repository](https://github.com/keshav1998/zed-mcp-proxy) for your platform when first used.

 ### Build from Source (Advanced)